paugier/mercurial-book/en/tour-merge.rst

 Head changesets
 ---------------

-Remember that Mercurial records what the parent of each change is.
-If a change has a parent, we call it a child or descendant of the parent.
-A head is a change that has no children.
+Remember that Mercurial records what the parent of each changeset is.
+If a changeset has a parent, we call it a child or descendant of the parent.
+A head is a changeset that has no children.
 The tip revision is thus a head, because the newest revision in a repository doesn't have any children.
 There are times when a repository can contain more than one head.

 .. _fig:tour-merge:pull: